Runn-Fast/blog/toggl_timesheets/README.md

 ### Running the syncing script

-Now can execute the script.
+We now can execute the script.

 Note, that it's safe to call the script multiple times, it will update each person's timesheets and print the results to the console.